 As an aside, easy access to reliable, complete, and up-to-date information is vital for any approval process to have value.
 Traditionally approvers are asked to provide the required acknowledgement on the basis of offline, and often incomplete or outdated information.
 This is no substitute for having all of the supporting information in a single system.

-In today’s fast-moving market conditions, it is essential for financial institutions to respond with speed and efficiency, especially when it comes to mitigating payment risk.
+In today’s fast-moving market conditions, it is essential for financial institutions to respond with speed and efficiency, especially when it comes to mitigating payment system risk.
 Baton’s Core-Payments® solution is able to consume all payment obligations from the firm’s various disparate systems and provide users with the freedom and ability to configure robust and automated no-code payment control rules or preferences (based on the specific and often very individual requirements relevant at the time) at a counterparty, product or currency level in real-time.
 These might include, automated rules checking for atypical payments, for example, from a given counterparty based on their previous behaviour.
 The configured rules then automatically apply to all current and outstanding future cash flows, across all business lines, raising alerts if a payment triggers a relevant rule.

 “Baton’s Core-Payments® solution is able to consume all payment obligations from the firm’s various disparate systems and provide users with the ability to configure rules or preferences at a counterparty, product or currency level in real time”